 When viewed from the side, the spine has several normal curves.
 Kyphosis is the term used to describe the natural curve of the thoracic spine, as well as to describe an abnormal curvature or rounding of the upper back.
 It can also describe a flattening of the normal curve or lordosis of the lumbar spine.
 Scoliosis, degenerative disease, vertebral compression fractures, prior surgery, or trauma can result in abnormal kyphosis.
 Mild kyphosis typically causes few problems.
 Severe kyphosis can result in a ‘hump back’ type deformity or may pitch the patient forward into a painful posture.
 This can lead to problems and discomfort when standing or walking.
+A variety of kyphosis treatment options are available, depending on severity and other factors determined by a specialized physician’s evaluation.

 Types of Kyphosis